biglizards/SoF-Notes/content/Locations/Caldis.md

-Large town a little over a day's travel south of [[Laruna]].
+Large town a little over a day's travel south of [[Luruna]].
 Still pagan, and celebrates a harvest (?) festival honouring the large tree by the banks of the lake north of the town in which participants eat from many dishes passed down tables gradually.
 Waste/vomit is left on the ground to nourish the roots of the tree.

 [[Karishna]] is buried just outside of the  town, between the walls and the bank of the river to the east.